nmeum/hii/README.md

 * A proper IRC protocol implementation through [girc][girc repo]
 * Support for automatically joining channels on startup
 * Support for a per-channel nick list using a UNIX domain socket
+* Support for recording messages mentioning the users.
 * Built-in TLS support
 * Built-in IPv6 support